NickAkincilar/Snowflake-Dynamic-Tables-vs-Databrick-DLTs/README.md

   o.ORDER_DAY_OF_WEEK, o.O_ORDERSTATUS, o.ORDER_STATUS_DESC
 ```
 - **Steps 4 to 7:**
   Incremental Simulation Cycles A Python notebook executes four data batches.
 Between each batch, the system pauses for 180 seconds to simulate a standard production CDC (Change Data Capture) interval.
-This allowed me to measure how efficiently each platform identified and processed incremental changes.
+This allows you to measure how efficiently each platform identified and processed incremental changes.

 # Snowflake Setup
 - Import the [Snowflake notebook](https://github.com/NickAkincilar/Snowflake-Dynamic-Tables-vs-Databrick-DLTs/blob/main/source_files/Snowflake_DynamicTables_Benchmark.ipynb) in to new workspaces and start running each cell.